theshorttamperedclavier/theshorttamperedclavier.github.io/_drafts/2017-09-23-thoughts-classical-music.md

 modern times, semi-classical or light music, like devotionals.

 WCM has a different sort of "base framework".
-Western pieces of music are generally much more free to change keys in the middle.
-This is something that isn't too common in HCM (performers generally don't change *rāga*s in the middle of a piece).
+Western pieces of music are generally much more free to change keys and tempo in the middle.
 The framework, in WCM, comes from the *[form][19]* of music: the way the music is structured.
 Sonatas, fugues, polonaises, mazurkas are all different forms of music, and differ primarily in the kind of melody, the meter and the way ideas are developed as the